Gender Diverse People Don’t Owe You Androgyny - Deconstructing Gender and Aesthetics

 Gender doesn’t have to be physical.

 I, like many other gender diverse individuals, have no desire to change my body nor my style.
 I don’t believe that fashion is gendered.
 Therefore, I do not aspire to dress androgynously.
-After all, what is defined as androgenous is the consequence of what is defined as “men/s” or “women’s” fashion.
-Furthermore, I cannot control how other perceive me.
+After all, what is defined as androgenous is the consequence of what is defined as “men’s” or “women’s” fashion.
+Furthermore, I cannot control how others perceive me.
 I would have to change myself considerably to be perceived as gender ambiguous and quite frankly I’d rather just wear whatever I feel good in.
 So, I do.

 As an agender person I don’t feel my body is gendered.
 It’s just me.
 I’m fine with it and I’d be just as fine had I been born with different anatomy.